The Next Generation Survival Radio (NGSR)

 Smaller, lighter, and better power efficiency than previous CSAR radios

-The Next Generation Survival Radio (NGSR) is a U.S. Air Force-led program for the DoD and Joint Force providing line-of-sight voice and secure, over-the-horizon, two-way data communications that help combat search and rescue teams quickly locate, authenticate and rescue downed pilots and isolated military personnel.
+The Next Generation Survival Radio (NGSR) is a U.S. Air Force-led Joint Force program delivering line-of-sight voice and secure, over-the-horizon, two-way data communications to support combat search and rescue operations, enabling teams to rapidly locate, authenticate, and recover downed pilots and isolated personnel.

-The radio sends encrypted global positioning information, user identification, and situation reports to provide rescue teams and aircraft operating in hazardous conditions with quick and accurate location information.
+The radio transmits encrypted GPS coordinates, user identification, and situation reports, providing rescue teams and aircraft with accurate, real-time location data in hazardous environments.

 Auto-Activation: G-Force & Water